 Please support Theresa in educating as many people as possible about the importance of ending child marriage… so that children can be just… children!

-Moria village, which is situated very close to the Moria Camp where over 5000 people of concern reside there, has been plagued with constant problems with rubbish being the main one.
-When Mr Nikos Trakelis asked Starfish if we could help with cleaning materials we were very happy to oblige.
+Moria village is situated very close to the Moria Camp where over 5000 people of concern reside.
+The village has been dealing with constant problems regarding rubbish and waste, so when Mr Nikos Trakelis asked Starfish if we could help with cleaning materials we were very happy to oblige.

 Starfish Foundation initiated a contact with the principal of a local school, so the Flying Seagulls could present their excellent work and entertain the pupils of the school.
 The performance was wonderful and brought a lot of smiles to the kid’s faces!!!
 Because of the success, the Flying Seagulls are planning more future dates for entertainment!